kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 #### Onboarding Session (week 1) ~1 hour

-In the first week of the release cycle, the Release Notes Lead will organize a onboarding session with the shadows to go over general responsibilities and expectations.
+In the first week of the release cycle, the Release Notes Lead will organize an onboarding session with the shadows to go over general responsibilities and expectations.

 #### Early and mid release cycle (weeks 1-8) ~1-5 hours/week